 HEARING:

-The Board shall hear the appeal or request at the time and place specified in the notice unless such appeal or request has been processed through the technical review committee which changes were requested and the plans reflecting said changes have not been submitted to staff within seven (7) calendar days of the technical review committee meeting.
-In such case, the hearing upon said appeal or request will be continued to the next regular hearing date provided plans reflecting the technical review committee changes have been submitted to staff at least thirteen (13) calendar days prior to said scheduled hearing.
+The Board shall hear the appeal or request at the time and place specified in the notice unless such appeal is continued at the request of the applicant, staff, or due to amendments submitted less than 2 weeks prior to the meeting..

 Hearings shall be open to the public, and all decisions made by the Board shall be arrived at and announced during the course of the public meeting.

-The appellant or requester or other interested persons may appear in person, by agent or by attorney.
+The applicant or requester or other interested persons may appear in person, by agent or by attorney.
 In the absence of the personal appearance on behalf of the applicant, the Board will proceed to dispose of the matter on the record before it.

 At a hearing the order shall be as follows: